top of page

 Motanka Doll Making Workshop

-Sign up for our Motanka Doll Making Workshop.
-This will be led by our Ukrainian friends who are specialists in the art of Motanka.
+Join us for a special Motanka Doll Making Workshop, led by our Ukrainian friends who are skilled specialists in this beautiful traditional art form.

 What is Motanka?